Nestvold/DAT250/dat250-expass2.md

 </dependency>
 ```

-Then i keept going thorugh the toutorial and created the classes:
+Then I keept going thorugh the toutorial and created the classes:
  * `Person.java`
  * `Family.java`
  * `Job.java`
  * `JpaTest.java`

-after completing this and editing the `persistence.xml` file i could run the `JpaTest.java` and got the following results
+after completing this and editing the `persistence.xml` file I could run the `JpaTest.java` and got the following results

 <img src="extra\test.JPG" width="350">